 The good relations between Switzerland and Uzbekistan are largely based on cooperation in international financial institutions and within the framework of the SDC and SECO's regional cooperation programme for Central Asia for the 2022–25 period.
-Switzerland also maintains regular political dialogue with Uzbekistan, which is an important partner in water diplomacy.
+Switzerland also maintains regular political dialogue with Uzbekistan.
+Furthermore, the country is an important partner in water diplomacy.

 Key aspects of diplomatic relations

-Uzbekistan is a member of the Swiss voting constituencies at the World Bank and the International Monetary Fund (IMF).
-It is also a member of the Global Environment Facility (GEF), since April 2017 at the European Bank for Reconstruction and Development (EBRD).
+Uzbekistan is a member of the Swiss voting constituency at the World Bank and the International Monetary Fund (IMF).
+It is also a member of the Global Environment Facility (GEF) and the European Bank for Reconstruction and Development (EBRD).

 As part of its development cooperation, Switzerland supports climate-resilient and efficient use of water resources, the improvement of water supply, and important reforms in vocational education and training, and promotes independent, local cultural activities.

 Cooperation in education, research and innovation

 Researchers from Uzbekistan can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education Research and Innovation (SERI).

 Swiss Government Excellence Scholarships for Foreign Scholars, SERI

 Switzerland monitors the human rights situation in Uzbekistan and supports civil society organisations working to improve it.